vasylhnatiuk/Expense/README.md

 # Expense Tracker API

 This is a Django-based API for tracking expenses, allowing users to categorize and view their expenses based on different filters such as date range and category summary.
-The project uses Docker for easy deployment and management, and includes tests, migrations, and sample data for a complete setup.
+The project includes tests, migrations, and sample data for a complete setup.

 ## Features